 View the complete data flow for each block with tabs to switch between:

-Output Tab shows the block's execution result:
+Output Tab shows the block's result:

 - Structured data with JSON formatting